Bug report #20091

-#6 Updated by Nikola Jankovic 12 months ago
+#6 Updated by Nikola Jankovic about 1 year ago

 I have a bit of an update.
 Tried providing the same data in EPSG:3857 through Geoserver and it rendered properly within qgis, so it seems that it might be a custom crs issue.